 FAQ

 Do I need to block every project?
-No. Dishcloths, practice swatches, items where dimensions don’t matter.
-Skip it.
+No. Dishcloths, practice swatches, items where dimensions don’t matter, skip it.
 Garments, lace, and anything where appearance and fit matter should be blocked.
-If unsure, block it.
-Worst case: a few hours of drying time.
+If unsure, block the swatch first.
+Worst case: extra drying time.

 Can I over-block?
 You can over-stretch, especially alpaca and superwash wool.
 Pinning beyond the fabric’s natural dimensions leaves distorted stitches.
 Pin to pattern measurements, not further.